inakineitor/fall-2023-cs252r/pset-1/README.md

 - Aggressive type narrowing using cached types from previous interpretation (wouldn't work in recursive cases)
 - Implementing the machine learning portion of BUSLE
 - Adding another search guiding factor, like the cost to run of each function
+- Parallelization of synthesizer by batching and running on multiple threads